 In addition to valuable data on relative quality of living, Mercer’s survey provides assessment for more than 450 cities throughout the world; this ranking includes 231 of these cities.
 This year, Mercer provides a separate ranking on personal safety, which analyzes cities’ internal stability; crime levels; law enforcement; limitations on personal freedom; relationships with other countries and freedom of the press.

+Mercer’s 25th annual Cost of Living Survey also noted that eight of the top ten costliest cities for expatriates are Asian cities, with Hong Kong, Tokyo, Singapore, and Seoul taking the first, second, third, and fourth position, respectively.
 Featured Image Credit: Beautiful view of famous Schloss Belvedere with a reflectant pool and blue sky, in Vienna, Austria.

 Whether you want to stay up-to-date on HR news, read in-depth insights on HR trends or find new ideas on strategy, innovation, and leadership, The HR Digest Magazine is here to suit your needs and help you stay more informed.